gillyspy/ppromise/README.md

 -------------------------------------------------------
 About "Upgrading".
 Changing Types
 -------------------------------------------------------
-upgrading is a creation option when enabled it is one way (as mentioned)
+Upgrading is a creation option when enabled it is one way (as mentioned).

+Settled PPromises are automatically converted to a solid type.

 -------------------------------------------------------
 About Unbreakable (and gas:deception )
 -------------------------------------------------------
 Unbreakable is a concept that affects how the root promise is related to its promise chain.
-`isUnbreakable=false` is a property that only gases can have.
+`isUnbreakable===false` is a property that only gases can have.
 In fact `isUnbreakable` implies a type `gas:deception`

 e.g.
 APromise.then().then().then()